- Home

 A tracker doesn't have to be fancy.
 The columns that actually matter are:

-Sweepzy does this automatically and reminds you before each closing date, but a Google Sheet works perfectly well too.
+The Sweepzy competition tracker does this automatically, flags duplicates, and reminds you before each closing date, but a Google Sheet works perfectly well too.
+The point is having a system you'll actually open every day.

 Where to find UK competitions worth entering